The war for the large language model (LLM) throne is shifting toward a new public market battlefield.4

 Although Anthropic has not announced specific IPO plans, the company's reported engagement with Wilson Sonsini, which has significant tech IPO experience, is a notable step forward.
 Next steps could include publicly reported engagement with specific underwriters or the eventual filing of an S-1, should the company decide to move forward with an IPO.

-Check back here or take a look at Forge’s upcoming IPO calendar to stay in the loop about the Anthropic IPO and other pending public offerings.
+Check back here or take a look at Forge's upcoming IPO calendar to stay in the loop about the Anthropic IPO and other pending public offerings.
+If you're ready to explore private market opportunities, create an account today.